alg810/CardServerProxy/README.Optimization.txt

 higher metric cards start getting used.

 <cache-handler> / <cache-config> / <max-cache-wait>
-You want to keep this at a level that is as high as possible, but still allows room for one retry before the max-cw-wait is reached.
+If card capacity is a problem, you want to keep this at a level that is as high as possible but still allows room for one retry before the max-cw-wait is reached.
 I.e. if max-cw-wait is 9, and the average response time for your profiles is around 2 secs, set the max-cache-wait to 6 or 7 secs.
 This should result in a behaviour where a timeout in the cache means the client can still receive a reply before reaching its own timeout.
 Use the transaction flags to determine whether this is actually the case (see below).